-It used to be we bagged malt by hand from a super sack with a funnel to control flow as we filled a bag to 50 pounds on a small scale.
+It used to be that we bagged malt by hand from a super sack with a funnel to control flow as we filled a bag to 50 pounds on a small scale.
 It would take two employees an hour for all the prep work, the filling, sewing and palletizing of the bagged malt.

 Now with our automatic bagger, we can bag 40 bags (a full pallet) in 8 minutes, build up a bagged inventory with the rest of the batch, and get finished malt into brewer’s hands quicker!